tomfanisawesome/Design-of-Algorithms-Convex-Hull-Algorithms/README.md

-# Convex hull algorithms
+# A School Assigment on the Convex hull algorithms

-A backup for school project that is Design of Alogirhtms Assignment 1

-2019 Semester 1
-COMP20007 Design of Algorithms School of Computing and Information Systems The University of Melbourne
+Convex hull alogirthsm is an alogithm that computes the minimum area that is needed for nodes in a graph to be connected as Minimum Spanning Tree.